wso2/carbon-kernel/docs/KernelFeatures/SettingUptheCarbonLauncher.md

 > The process of setting up the Carbon Launcher in a WSO2 product is explained below.
 For the full list of capabilities available in this kernel version, see the **features** section in the [root README.md file](../../README.md#key-features-and-tools).

 The WSO2 Carbon Launcher is responsible for initializing and booting up the Carbon server.
 This Launcher implementation resolves the initialization of the Carbon server instance.
 Before starting the Carbon server, the Launcher component performs a set of steps to load the initial startup configurations given in the default `<CARBON_HOME>/bin/bootstrap/org.wso2.carbon.launcher-5.0.0.jar/launch.properties` file.
-WSO2 Carbon Kernel 5.1.0 includes the `<CARBON_HOME>/conf/osgi/launch.properties` file, to change the default launch configurations.
-Therefore, if you want to customize the startup process by updating the configurations in the default launch.properties file, you can do so by updating this second file.
+WSO2 Carbon Kernel 5 includes the `<CARBON_HOME>/conf/osgi/launch.properties` file for changing the default launch configurations.
+Therefore, if you want to customize the startup process by updating the configurations in the default `launch.properties` file, you can do so by updating this second file.

 For detailed explanations on configuring the Launcher component, see the following topics.
 * **[Configuring the Launcher](#configuring-the-launcher)**